KAfable/Data-Structures/notes.md

   - and then any new updates to the cache can remove the older ones
   - could you add another hash table entry that also keeps track of the oldest?

+## Queues

+- queues are good for serializing data from multiple sources
+  - eg if a server is handling requests form multiple sources, it will put them in a queue
+- they are not general-purpose versus arrays or linked lists

 ## Questions